10 Essential Linux Commands Every Aspiring SysAdmin Should Master

 top

-will launch the interactive process monitor.
+Launches the interactive process viewer.

 8. tar